 Single DCI to schedule both PDSCH(s) and PUSCH(s)

-Single DCI to schedule a TB over multiple slots
+Single DCI to schedule one or multiple TBs where any single TB can be mapped over multiple slots, where mapping is not by repetition

-Single DCI to schedule multiple TBs where a TB can be repeated over multiple slots (or mini-slots)
+Single DCI to schedule N TBs (N>1) where a TB can be repeated over multiple slots (or mini-slots)

-Note: This does not imply that existing slot aggregation and/or repetition for PDSCH and PUSCH by single DCI is precluded for the serving cell in 52.6-71 GHz.
+Note: This does not imply that existing slot aggregation and/or repetition for PDSCH and PUSCH by single DCI is precluded for the serving cell.

 Companies are encouraged to provide views on Proposal #1b.